patgo25/fastOptical/README.md

-# Some fancy LAr simulation for checkiang efficiency of LAr veto in L200 scanning attenuation lengths while still looking a bit into WLSR dimensions but never touching LAr veto dimensions.
+# Some fancy LAr simulation for checking efficiency of LAr veto in L200, scanning attenuation lengths while still looking a bit into WLSR dimensions but never touching LAr veto dimensions.
 That we will do for L1000 ;)

 TODO: 1.
 Change title.